jonnyburch/jonnyburch.com/_drafts/2020-11-26-stop-apologising-for-your-salary-expectations.md

 ---
 layout: post
-title: Stop qualifying your salary expectations
+title: Stop apologising for your salary expectations
 description: I know.
 It's really hard not to.
 date: 2020-11-26 16:42 +0000
 categories: Article